 Remove three screws securing the right speaker.

 Diconnect cable from the power board.

-Now you can remove the power button board from the laptop and repair or replace the failed DC power jack.
+Now you can remove the power button board from the laptop base and repair or replace the failed DC power jack.

 The DC power jack soldered to the board.